-Show us a child who was like this in elementary school and we’ll show you a student who has likely become a “specialist” by junior high.
-These students do well on tests and bring home great grades, but not everything is rosy: they have begun to shy away from certain subjects.
-You’ll hear things like “I’m not good at math,” or “I don’t really like science,” or “Mr. Davis just doesn’t like me.”
+Show us a child who was like this in elementary school and we’ll show you a student who has likely become a specialist by junior high.
+These students do well on tests and bring home great grades, but not everything is rosy.
+They have begun to shy away from certain subjects.
+You’ll hear them say, “I’m not good at math,” or, “I don’t really like science,” or, “Mr. Davis just doesn’t like me.”

 For parents this is beyond puzzling.
-You may find yourself wondering, how did my bright, exceptional kid just decide that she couldn’t learn geometry or chemistry?
-You may even toy with the idea that your child really isn’t a “math person” and should instead focus on her amazing strengths in writing.
+You may find yourself wondering, how did my bright, exceptional kid just decide that she can’t learn geometry or chemistry?
+You may even toy with the idea that your child really isn’t a math person and should instead focus on her amazing strengths in writing.

 With the best intentions, parents, teachers, and loved ones are quick to give children positive labels.
 But these labels produce unexpected consequences.
 Carol Dweck, a researcher in cognitive science, has shown that we may damage our children’s motivation towards schoolwork by sticking them with positive labels.
 Her book, Mindset, is one that we strongly recommend.

-In Mindset, Dweck explains that when we label children as “smart” or “exceptional” early on, these same children will later feel that they’re “just bad at math” or “klutzy at sports.”
-These children place themselves into categories: Smart vs. Not Smart.
-Talented vs. Hopeless.
+In Mindset, Dweck explains that when we label children as smart or exceptional early on, these same children will later feel that they’re “just bad at math” or “klutzy at sports.”
+These children place themselves into categories: Smart vs. Not Smart or Talented vs. Hopeless.

 They learn that being smart means being able to do things without effort.
 They actually become afraid of taking on challenges and exerting effort for fear that they will no longer look smart.
-Over time, these children focus more on areas where they feel “talented,” and shy away from areas where they feel that they do not have an natural gift.
-Even worse, these kids start to see mistakes as something to hide rather than an opportunity to learn: they come to see learning as an outcome, not a process.
+Over time, these children focus more on areas where they feel talented and shy away from areas where they feel that they don’t have a natural gift.
+Even worse, these kids start to see mistakes as something to hide rather than an opportunity to learn.
+They come to see learning as an outcome, not a process.

-1) Read Mindset*.
-This book is worth it.
-You’ll be amazed at how much the phenomenon of labeling affects all of us on a daily basis – not just in school but also at work, in sports, and even in relationships.
+Read Mindset.
+You’ll be amazed by how much the act of labeling affects all of us on a daily basis.
+And not just in school, but also at work, in sports, and even in relationships.

-2) Praise your child for effort.
+Praise your child for effort.
 When your son hits a home run, rather than calling him a “natural” at baseball, try, “Wow, your practice is really paying off!”
-When your daughter brings home a report card full of A’s, say, “I’m so impressed with the effort you’ve been putting into your schoolwork!” rather than praising her for being “smart.”
+When your daughter brings home a report card full of A’s, say, “Your homework and study routine is working!” rather than praising her for being “smart.”
 Instead of praising for things that come easily and quickly, focus on your child’s hard work and perseverance towards a goal.